Clean-Terraform/terraform-modules/generic/labels/standard/README.md

 * The delimiter is `-`.
 * All names are in the format `<env>-<name>-<suffix>`.
+* The name contains only alphanumeric characters and dashes.
 * All outputs are lowercase except tags can have uppercase values.
 * Includes the tags `Managed By: Terraform`, `Name: <name>`, `Environment: <env>` at a minimum.